szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component reworks shields to make each type more distinct, adding unique benefits and drawbacks.

 - **Tower Shields**: Provide +1 AC over other shields of the same enchantment but are clunky, incurring a -1 penalty to THAC0 and saves vs. Breath, and a -2 penalty to speed factor.
 An optional setting can also reduce movement speed by 20%.
-- **Medium Shields**: Inflict a -1 penalty to Speed Factor and Saves vs. Breath.
+- **Medium Shields**: Causes a -1 penalty to Speed Factor and Saves vs. Breath.
 An optional setting can also reduce movement speed by 10%.
 - **Small Shields**: At even enchantment levels, their AC penalty vs. Missiles is offset by 1
 - **Bucklers**: At even enchantment levels, their AC bonus vs. piercing is offset by 1.
 Additionally, bucklers have a 10% chance to **parry** frontal melee attacks.
-A successful parry inflicts 1d2+bonus crushing damage and applies a -2 AC penalty and -15% damage vulnerability to the attacker for half a round (save vs. Breath negates, improves with enchantment level).
+A successful parry inflicts 1d2+bonus crushing damage and applies a -2 AC penalty and -15% damage vulnerability to the attacker for 4 seconds (save vs. Breath negates, improves with enchantment level).

 The configuration file provides several options to change shield usability: